mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 }
 ```

-> 💡 By using `useColorScheme` hook, Joy ensures that the user selected mode (stored in localStorage by default) is in sync across the browser tabs.
+> 💡 By using the `useColorScheme` hook, Joy ensures that the user selected mode (stored in localStorage by default) is in-sync across browser tabs.

-Congratulations 🎉! you have completed the turorial.
+Congratulations 🎉!
+You have seamlessly built a simple yet good looking UI!

-## What's next?
+## Where to go from here?

-- 💎 Check out all the features of Joy
+- 💎 Learn about Joy's main features
 - 💅 Learn more about customization
-- 📖 Read the Joy's principles to find out why it exists.
+- 📖 Learn about Joy's guiding principles and core concepts.